4

 - 3 cups water

-- 2 cups iced water this must be very cold
+- 2 cups cold water, this must be very cold

-- vegetables of your choice and season see note below
+- vegetables of your choice, see note below

 - vegetable oil for frying